markallan/FluentDateSolution/Readme.md

 ```
 Not very intuitive!

-What if you could write
+What if you could write?
 ```
 if (AssessmentDate.IsMoreThan(10).Days.Ago) throw new ValidationException();
 ```